Skip to main content

 Verification

-You should now see a downloaded PDF file in your browser’s download folder.
-Open it and confirm that:
+You should now see a downloaded PDF in your browser’s download folder.
+Open it and confirm:

 • The main risk analysis grid appears with correct column layout